sph-mn/sph-sp/readme.md

 # features
 * basics
-  * file output with many supported file [formats](http://www.mega-nerd.com/libsndfile/)
+  * 32 bit float wav file output
   * 64 bit float sample format by default, other formats possible for many processors
   * processing of non-interleaved sample arrays with one array per channel. number of channels and sample rate can be custom set
   * fast fourier transform (fft) and inverse fast fourier transform (ifft)